 5 Triggers to Get People Sharing Your Content

-We all want our content to be successful so that it optimizes interactions and conversions, but despite being bombarded with tips on how to increase likes and clicks, we’re left pretty much in the dark when it comes to making it easier to share our content.
+We all want our content to earn engagement, to be successful and to deliver conversions, but despite being bombarded with tips on how to increase likes and clicks, we’re left pretty much in the dark when it comes to making it easier to share our content.
 Help is at hand though, as we’ve compiled 5 triggers that may make people more inclined to share your content.

 Content that’s shared the most is content that generates the most pleasure after reading it.
 It must leave the reader, viewer or listener feeling a little bit better informed or happier.
 It’s not difficult to create this sense of satisfaction, all you have to do is give an answer or solution to an issue affecting your target group.
 How do I make apple pie?
 What caused the banking crisis?
 Why aren’t bananas straight?
 What’s the best time to post on social media?
 Posing these kinds of questions and answering them leaves your readers satisfied: “Great, something else I know.”

 So, why is this kind of content with solutions and answers more likely to be shared?
 Your reader feels satisfied after reading the content and then receives an additional reward by sharing it because any followers or friends who read it will experience the same sense of satisfaction, which contributes to the sharer’s status on social media.